ShadowDraco/resty/README.md

 #### **Phase 1: Application Setup**

 - Basic React Application
 - Scaffolding
 - Basic State
 - Rendering
+- Understand how react functional components work, transform the code base and learn to use sass on a basic level.
+Begin implementing tests in react!

+#### **Phase 2: Application State**

+- Basic State
+- API calls
+- updating data with responses
+- Receive user input, connect to a live API, turn APP in to a functiuonal component